Les Paul Special Tribute - Humbucker - Worn White Satin

 Main Differences Between Les Paul Studio vs Les Paul Tribute

-The major differences between Gibson Les Paul Tribute and Studio are: The Les Paul Studio has appeared in Gibson’s catalog since 1983.
-The LP model was originally designed to provide cheaper alternatives, and to this day, this continues to serve as the principal purpose.
+The significant differences between the Gibson Les Paul Tribute and Studio are as follows: The Les Paul Studio has appeared in Gibson’s catalog since 1983.
+The LP model was initially designed to provide cheaper alternatives, and to this day, this continues to serve as the principal purpose.

-The Studio is a streamlined version of the Standard and therefore the styles of these instruments are generally changed and “renewed” whenever Gibson makes an update.
+The Studio is a streamlined version of the Standard; therefore, the styles of these instruments are generally changed and “renewed” whenever Gibson makes an update.

-Compared to the diverse standard guitar model offerings available by the company in its Nashville lineup, the Les Paul Studio Guitars – range gives you an extremely easy choice for only one version with an initial price of $1599.
+Compared to the diverse standard guitar model offerings available by the company in its Nashville lineup, the Les Paul Studio Guitars – range gives you a straightforward choice for only one version with an initial price of $1599.

 The Tribute and Studio models are excellent comebacks from the company’s downfall.
-Both are affordable guitars and have been professionally designed to emulate Les Paul’s distinctive guitar-playing style.
+Both are affordable guitars professionally designed to emulate Les Paul’s distinctive guitar-playing style.

-In our Tribute vs studio comparison, we’ll compare the features of both and see which one is more authentic.
-If you’re a longtime Les Paul fan, you’ll love the Studio model, and will save a lot of money.
+In our Tribute vs studio comparison, we’ll compare both features and see which one is more authentic.
+If you’re a longtime Les Paul fan, you’ll love the Studio model and save a lot of money.

 Many Tribute guitars feature carved maple tops.
 These guitars can have flamed maple tops, quilt tops, or both.
 The body of the guitar features chambered sound cavities.

 Unlike weight relief holes, chambered guitars have a deeper body.
 Many LP models also feature carved maple bodies.
-Some guitars feature double cutaways, which are two cuts made into one wood.
+Some guitars feature double cutaways, two cuts made into one wood.

-In the 1960s, Gibson began manufacturing Les Paul imitations, and they included a wide headstock.
+In the 1960s, Gibson began manufacturing Les Paul imitations, including a wide headstock.
 They also introduced a two-piece carved maple top.
 In 2009, Gibson produced 100 Bloomfield models in custom-aged finishes and 200 with VOS finishes.

 Both versions feature carved maple tops and custom-bucker humbucking pickups.
 Gibson even reproduced the “Les Paul” engraved on the truss rod cover.
 The Gibson Custom Shop also produced these guitars in a VOS finish.